-Article 112 Judicial enforcement against a vessel of not less than twenty tons gross (excluding a tender boat or any other boat that uses solely or mainly oars or paddles for propulsion; hereinafter referred to as a "vessel" in this Section and the following Chapter) (hereinafter referred to as "enforcement against a vessel") is carried out by means of a forced sale at auction.
+Article 112 Judicial enforcement against a vessel of not less than twenty tons gross (excluding oar or paddle watercrafts or any other craft that uses solely or mainly oars or paddles for propulsion; referred to as a "vessel" in this Section and the following Chapter) (referred to as "vessel enforcement" below) is carried out through a compulsory auction.

-Article 113 The district court having jurisdiction in the locality of the vessel at the time of issuance of an order commencing forced-sale-at-auction proceedings has jurisdiction over enforcement against a vessel as the enforcement court.
+Article 113 The district court having jurisdiction in the locality of the vessel at the time of issuance of an order commencing compulsory auction proceedings has jurisdiction over vessel enforcement as the enforcement court.